Turn your code into any language with our Code Converter. It's the ultimate tool for multi-language programming. Start converting now!

-Say you're tasked to investigate a suspect's computer and you find a zip file that seems very useful but protected by a password.
+Say you're tasked to investigate a suspect's computer, and you find a zip file that seems very useful but is protected by a password.
 In this tutorial, you will write a simple Python script that tries to crack a zip file's password using dictionary attack.

 We will be using Python's built-in zipfile module, and the third-party tqdm library for quickly printing progress bars:

 As mentioned earlier, we gonna use dictionary attack, which means we will need a wordlist to brute force this password-protected zip file.
 For this tutorial, we will use the big rockyou wordlist (with a size of about 133MB).
 If you're on Kali Linux, you can find it under the /usr/share/wordlists/rockyou.txt.gz path.
 Otherwise, you can download it here.

 You can also use the crunch tool to generate your custom wordlist as you exactly specify.

 Related: How to Crack PDF Files in Python.